Does affordable housing depreciate nearby property values?

 “Imagine growing up somewhere and not being able to afford housing when you leave your family home, so you have to move away from those you love and the place you want to invest in,” Pfeiffer said.
 “Think of how a lack of affordable housing creates a missed opportunity to cultivate lifelong investment from those who live in a place and support places where people know and care for one another.”

-Local real estate appraiser Gary Crabtree reported in his “Crabtree Report” that list prices for homes currently on the market were up 32.2 percent year over year.
-ApartmentList.com found the average rent in the United States rose 16 percent year over year.
+Local real estate appraiser Gary Crabtree reported in his “Crabtree Report” that list prices for homes currently on the market were up 32.2 percent yea- over-year.
+ApartmentList.com found the average rent in the United States rose 16 percent year-over-year.

-The City of Bakersfield cites several reasons for increased housing costs including growing income inequality, slowing housing production, imbalances in housing and job markets, escalating land and construction costs and local regulations that limit housing location.

-Advocates for affordable housing said without more units buyers and renters will be pushed out of the area to more affordable places or forced to live beyond their means.
+Advocates for affordable housing say without more units, buyers and renters will be pushed out of the area to more affordable places or forced to live beyond their means.
 This means people could be spending 50 to 70 percent of their earnings solely on housing.
 The unhoused population could also increase.

 What is considered affordable housing?